-COVID-19 is a respiratory infection caused by a new type of coronavirus called SARS-CoV-2.
-It initially affects your lungs and airways.
-This new virus that was first identified in China in 2019 and had not previously been seen in humans or animals.
-Coronaviruses are known to cause mild illnesses like common colds but also severe diseases like severe acute respiratory syndrome (SARS) and Middle-East respiratory syndrome (MERS).
+COVID-19 is a respiratory infection caused by a coronavirus called SARS-CoV-2.
+It initially affects your upper airways and can move to lungs.
+This virus was first identified in China in 2019 prior to which it had not previously been seen in humans or animals.
+Coronaviruses are known to cause mild illnesses like common colds but also other severe diseases like severe acute respiratory syndrome (SARS), Middle-East respiratory syndrome (MERS).

 SARS-CoV-2 virus is primarily spread person to person by aerosols of droplets from airways, such as through coughing and sneezing.
 Being in a poorly ventilated space, in close proximity of someone who is infected and being exposed for several minutes increases the risk of being infected.
 Singing and loud conversation can increase spread from infected people.
-There is also some limited risk of infection after touching contaminated surfaces.
-More infectious variants of the virus have increased infectiousness and are more likely to be airborn that earlier variants.
+As new variants of the virus spread, they have become increasingly more infectiousness and more transmissible.

 The early symptoms of COVID-19 appear like other respiratory viral infections, with fever, dry cough, tiredness and muscle aches.
-Other symptoms include a sore throat, nasal congestion, headache and diarrhoea.
+Other symptoms include a sore throat, chills, nasal congestion, headache, nausea and diarrhoea.
 An unusual but common symptom is the loss of taste and smell that is not associated with nasal congestion.
 For some people, this disease becomes much more severe, causing pneumonia and breathing difficulties.
 This can lead to acute respiratory and organ failure and wide-spread inflammation, which require hospitalisation and intensive care.
-Based on global infection fatality rates (IFR), it is estimated that one or two in 1,000 of those known to be infected with this virus may die; this risk increases to around 50 in 1,000 for those aged over 70 years.

-Symptoms appear after infection following an incubation period of 2 to 5 days (up to around 14 days) and the virus can be spread for 1 to 2 days prior to any symptoms and peak at around 5 days after symptom onset.
+Symptoms appear after infection following an incubation period of 2 to 5 days (up to around 14 days) and the virus can be spread for 1 to 2 days prior to any symptoms and peak at around 3-5 days after symptom onset.
 Those with symptoms have the most virus and are more likely to spread the infection.
 However, spread can also occur from those who are incubating the virus (presymptomatic) or those who remain asymptomatic (with no symptoms) but this is less common.
 Vaccination helps to reduce the time of infectiousness and likelihood of developing symptoms.

 The effects of COVID-19 can range from mild to severe: